-self-evident We hold these truths to be sacred & undeniable; that \land they are endowed by their all men are created equal & independent; that from creator with equal rights some of which are that equal creation they derive in rights inherent & rights; that these \land inalienable among which are the preservation of life, & liberty, & the pursuit of happiness.
+We hold these truths to be self-evident sacred & undeniable; that all men are created equal & independent; that they are endowed by their from that equal creation they derive in rights creator with equal rights some of which are inherent & inalienable rights; that among which these are the preservation of life, & liberty, & the pursuit of happiness.

 When Jefferson submitted the draft to Adams the only correction which he had made was to write 'self-evident' in place of 'sacred & undeniable.'
 It is interesting to guess why, on a later reading, the other changes were made.
 I suspect that he erased '& independent' because, having introduced 'self-evident,' he did not like the sound of the two phrases both closing with 'dent.'
-The phrase 'they are endowed by their creator' is obviously much better than 'from that equal creation'; but this correction, as The Literary Qualities of the Declaration 199 he first wrote it, left an awkward wording: 'that they are endowed by their creator with equal rights some of which are inherent & inalienable among which are.'
+The phrase 'they are endowed by their creator' is obviously much better than 'from that equal creation'; but this correction, as he first wrote it, left an awkward wording: 'that they are endowed by their creator with equal rights some of which are inherent & inalienable among which are.'
 Too many 'which ares'; and besides, why suppose that some rights given by the creator were inherent and some not?
 Thus we get the form, which is so much stronger, as well as more agreeable to the ear: 'that they are endowed by their creator with inherent & inalienable rights.'
 Finally, why say 'the preservation of life'?
 If a man has a right to life, the right to preserve life is manifestly included.